UPPMAX/NAISS_Slurm/docs/intro.md

 4. Unpack the tarball: ``tar zxvf exercises.tar.gz``
 5. You will get a directory ``exercises``.
 Go into it: ``cd exercises``
 6. You will find some sub directories for most of the Swedish HPC centres.
-7. Change to the directory of the centre of your cluster.
+7. Change to the directory of your cluster.
 If it is not listed, pick "other".
 8. There should be various batch script examples (and some .py and .c files for the test scripts).